 Equipment Damage: students found to have willfully damaged any equipment will be charged the full amount of the repair / replacement.
+The Department is NOT responsible for any damage to personal equipment caused by "POWER SURGES."

 Issued Equipment: students will be allocated departmental equipment for the duration of the year.
 It is the student's responsibility to take care of the said equipment.
 Any equipment, lost, stolen or damaged will be to the account of the student to whom the equipment was issued.